Kwame Nkrumah, the father and architect of Ghana’s

 This was something Belgium wasn’t prepared to

-accept, because of the fear of losing whatever they were siphoning
+accept because of the fear of losing whatever they were siphoning

 from Congo to Belgium.

-Before independence, Belgium King Leopold’s terror
+Before independence, Belgium's King Leopold’s terror

 satisfying his demands.